IBM-Bluemix-Docs/mass-data-migration/how-to-migrate-netezza-to-dashdb-using-mdms.md

 copyright:
   years: 2017
-lastupdated: "2017-08-03"
+lastupdated: "2017-10-04"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# How to Migrate Netezza Databases to DashDB
+# Migrating Netezza Databases to DashDB

 The Mass Data Migration Service (MDMS) can be used to migrate large Netezza databases to DashDB.